anakryiko/blog/content/posts/libbpf-v1.md

 verifier log into user-provided log buffers the help of `kernel_log_buf`, `kernel_log_size`, and `kernel_log_level` open options, passed into `bpf_object__open_file()` and `bpf_object__open_mem()`.
-To get even more control, each BPF program's logi buffer can be set and retrieved with `bpf_program__[set_]log_buf()` and `bpf_program__[set_]log_level()` APIs.
+To get even more control, each BPF program's log buffer can be set and retrieved with `bpf_program__[set_]log_buf()` and `bpf_program__[set_]log_level()` APIs.
 This control of BPF verifier log output comes very handy during active development and troubleshooting.